 The Minister may delegate any or all of his powers and duties under this Part to the Trustees.

-[Section 39B inserted by No. 24 of 1995 s.
+[Section 39B inserted: No. 24 of 1995 s.
 33.]

 39C.
 Registrar may act on Minister’s behalf

 Subject to section 39B, the functions of the Minister under Part VI in relation to the protection of Aboriginal objects may be carried out by the Registrar on behalf of the Minister.